rnshaikh/100DaysOfMLCode/Probability/ReadMe.md

         0 0 0.01 0.01 0.02
         at 5th hypothesis sums of 0.05 so if 5 patients get cancer out of 10 then hypothesis is failed.

+    We can also test hypothesis using Confidence Interval. for ex. given hypothesis we can find out confidence interval which is as follows mean +- 1.96(for 5%) * sq root of sigma2/n

+      if claim is within this C.I range then it is true. else it is alternate hypothesis is true.